disneystreaming/neutrino/README.md

 ```
 The extension method `withSerializableProxy` (provided by `SparkModule` or `SparkPrivateModule`) will generate a serializable proxy with the same interface (`EventFilter[TestEvent]`) to replace the actual binding.
 This proxy object is small, serializable, and contains the creation info of the target object.
 When it is used in the driver, it is just a proxy to the actual object, but while passed to the executors, it will create the same object with the dependency graph there after deserialization.

 And since the scope for the object `EventFilter[TestEvent]` is `SingletonScope` (singleton per driver and executor JVM), the same object would be reused if there is already one there.
-While with normal serialization way (no neutrino support), a new object will be created every time it is passed to the executors.

-Since `DbUserWhiteListsEventFilter` is created with the graph per JVM, so all its dependencies even the `java.sql.Connection` can be injected, which will also be created per JVM according to the binding defined in the module.
+Since the implementation `DbUserWhiteListsEventFilter` is recreated with the graph per JVM, so all its dependencies even the `java.sql.Connection` can be injected, which will also be created per JVM according to the binding info defined in the module.

-**There is only one limitation** --- all the modules creating the dependency graph have to be serializable (the base class `SparkModule` has already implemented the `java.io.Serializable`), which is rather easy to handle.
+**There is only one limitation** --- all the modules defining the dependency graph have to be serializable (the base class `SparkModule` has already implemented the `java.io.Serializable`), which is rather easy to handle.
 For the above example, the only thing that needs to be serialized is `DbConfig`.

-## Advanced usage for automatic serialization handling
+## Example: handle serialization with SerializableProvider[T]
-The auto-generated serializable proxy assumes the binding type is an interface (or trait for scala).
-If it is not the case, like some concrete or final class, the neutrino framework provides a way to get a serializable `SerializableProvider[T]` instance which contains the creation method of the target object, and this provider object can be used to pass around JVMs.
+The auto-generated serializable proxy assumes the binding type (such as `EventFilter[TestEvent]` in the example above) is an interface (trait for scala) or inheritable class with default constructor.
+If it is not the case, like some final class or the one without parameterless constructor, the neutrino framework provides a way to get a serializable `SerializableProvider[T]` instance which contains the creation information of the target object, which can be passed across JVMs.

-(Note: in native Guice API, we can also get a provider `Provider[T]` for the instance, but the provider is not serializable)
+> Note: in native Guice API, we can also get a provider `Provider[T]` for the instance, but the provider is not serializable.

 Here is an example:
 ```scala